 What is Matthias Bluebaum’s FIDE rating?
 Matthias Bluebaum’s FIDE classical rating is 2678 as of the March 2026 rating list.
 He is Germany’s top-ranked active grandmaster.

 How did Matthias Bluebaum qualify for the 2026 Candidates?
-Bluebaum qualified by winning the 2025 FIDE World Cup, the knockout tournament that grants one direct qualification spot to the Candidates.
+Bluebaum qualified through the 2025 Grand Swiss, one of the main qualification events that sends top finishers to the Candidates.

 Is Matthias Bluebaum the lowest-rated player in the 2026 Candidates?
 Yes.
 At 2678, Bluebaum enters the 2026 Candidates open section as the lowest-rated of the eight participants.
 The next-lowest rated player is over 2700.